 At the end of the day, aren’t all cleaners basically the same?
 If you took your ‘kitchen countertops’ cleaner and cleaned your bathroom with it, would it be less clean than had you used ‘bathroom cleaner?’

-I do keep a bottle of Clorox Clean-up for when I need to make sure areas are well disinfected (I have a teenage son after all) and a bottle of glass cleaner, which I make using this recipe.
+I keep a bottle of Clorox Clean-up for when I need to ensure areas are well disinfected (I have a teenage son, after all) and a bottle of glass cleaner, which I make using this recipe.

-My laundry needs are equally simple, but I did want to share a couple of laundry tips that have come in handy over the years.
+My laundry needs are equally simple, but I want to share some laundry tips that have come in handy over the years.

-The first is to keep a SWM (Socks Without Mates) bin.
-This comes in so handy; when a lone sock pops up, I plop it in the bin.
+The first is to keep an SWM (Socks Without Mates) bin.
+This is so handy; I plop it in the bin when a lone sock pops up.

 In a perfect world, both socks will end up in the bin and can be matched up when I sort the bin every week or so.
-I keep the ones that are mate-less for a period of time wrapped in a rubberband with a date on it.
-Once a couple of months have passed and those socks remain mate-less, I consider them a lost cause and donate them to the trash bin.
+I keep the mate-less ones for a period of time wrapped in a rubber band with a date on it.
+Once a couple of months have passed, and those socks remain mate-less, I consider them a lost cause and donate them to the trash bin.